sontx/letrun/docs/plugin/script-engine.md

 Currently, we support JavaScript (default) and Python script engines.

+There are known limitations with the Python script engine:

+- The context wil be loaded into a `context` variable as a dictionary in the evaluation script.
+- The output should be assigned to a variable named `output` in the evaluation script.
+- Python should be installed on the system to use the Python script engine.
+If the python executable is not in the system path, you can configure the `script-engine.python.pythonPath` to the python executable path.

 There are several built-in tasks that support expression evaluation: `while`, `catch`, `switch` and `lambda`.

 ## Usage